Healthy UNH Blogger: Katrina Heisler, All Entries

 How does this eventually lead to increasing your susceptibility of catching a cold?
 Well, the immune system is also slowed down when Cortisol is released, that means the longer the hormone remains in your system the longer you are exposing yourself to harmful pathogens.
 Read the rest of the interview to learn some interesting science behind the immune dwindling effects of Cortisol.

 Hormones aren’t the only thing to blame for a weakened immune system though.
 When stressed, we tend to pay less attention to our bodies; we are getting less sleep, eating poorly, and sometimes ignore the symptoms that we may be getting sick.
 Take care of yourself!
 I know it is hard when there are a million things running through your mind, but that paper is not most important, your health and wellbeing is!
 Take breaks when studying, make sure you’re staying hydrated and fueled, put down the pen and let yourself go to bed an hour or two earlier.
-You’re body will appreciate it and prevent you from an even bigger set-back, catching a cold later on!Tagged In: Health, Healthy UNH, Katrina Heisler, Stress, UNH
+You’re body will appreciate it and prevent you from an even bigger set-back, catching a cold later on!Tagged In: Health, Healthy UNH, Katrina Heisler, mental wellness, Stress, UNH

 By: Katrina Heisler